MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AuthenticationPolicy.md

 Legacy Exchange tokens include Exchange user identity and callback tokens.

-This switch applies to the entire organization.
-Although the Identity parameter is required, its value is ignored.
-You can pass any non-empty value as the Identity parameter.
+The switch applies to the entire organization.
+The Identity parameter is required and must be set to the value "LegacyExchangeTokens".
+Specific authentication polices can't be applied.

 **Important**: